Ifeoma28/Foodie-fi/README.md

  rnk = 2 AND plan_name = 'churn';
 ```
 92 customers churned out after free trial.
-29.97 percent of churned out customers churned out after the free trial.
+29.97% of churned out customers churned out after the free trial.
-9.2 percent of the total customers churned out after the free trial.
+9.2% of the total customers churned out after the free trial.

 - What is the number and percentage of customer plans after their initial free trial?
 ```